j1an5/JFrog_Self-Hosted/Single Node Installation/Helm Installation/README.md

         --set nginx.service.type="NodePort"  \
         --version 107.33.9
     ```
-3. To access the logs, find the name of the pod using this command.
+3. 查看日志(To access the logs, find the name of the pod using this command.)
     ```
     kubectl --namespace artifactory get pods
     kubectl --namespace artifactory logs -f <name of the pod>